-We use currently use Visual Studio 2017 for current development.
+We use currently use Visual Studio 2019 for current development.
 The vast majority of the code is in C#, with a small portion in C++.
+When you install Visual Studio, you will need the C++ build tools.
 You can use the community or free version that MS provides, or any of the higher paid versions.
 The current community version is quite good and is equivalent to the old Professional version.

 There are a couple settings that need to be configured in Visual Studio so your code formatting will adhere to our preferred style.
 We use tabs instead of spaces to format our files.
 The following screen shot shows how you should configure the editor to do this automatically.